 This workshop has been developed for over five years.
 We aim to foster creativity, motivate children in their learning, encourage story telling, discussion and expressive language through collaborative song- making, with a focus on inclusion and empathy.
 We have worked to make this affordable and to be able to work with a whole year group in three sessions during a day.Download Leaflet for full details & how to book

 Living Song CIC has secured funding from Newham Council to pilot a vocal ensemble for young men aged 11-18, to be based in Newham.
-We will be running taster sessions at Forest Gate Youth Action Zone and Aspers Community Centre in Silvertown in late August / early September, with a view to establishing weekly sessions for a full academic year.
+We will be running taster sessions at Forest Gate Youth Zone and Beckton Globe Library in late August / early September, with a view to establishing weekly sessions leading up until spring.
 Our aim is to engage young men in positive self-development, employability and social action through community building and will involve young artists at every level.
-Watch this space for further development.
+Watch this space for further information.

 Congratulations to Stratford Circus for their successful application to Youth Music to fund NewYVC and the wider borough Singing programme Newham Harmony.
 This is a three year project in partnership with Newham Music and Living Song involving the NewYVC choir and thirty primary and secondary schools across Newham.
 Once again, our Young Artists and Young Music Mentors will be at the heart of workshops, cluster rehearsals and teacher and artist training sessions.
 Watch this space for further updates and events.